1. What is eCom Foundations?

 The Good and Bad of Project Verum's Course

-Add to this the price point that makes this so accessible to everyone.
+Not to mention the price point makes this so accessible to everyone.

 Unless you're someone who needs that mentoring experience or more hand-holding, eCom Foundations is a great option to learn dropshipping.

-The bigger question you should be asking is whether dropshipping is really a good idea given all the challenges it's facing combined with the narrow profit margins?
+The bigger question you should be asking is whether dropshipping is really a good idea given all the challenges it's facing AND for only a tiny profit margin?

 Basically, without significant experience and serious capital, the odds are seriously stacked against you in dropshipping.

-It's a fast-paced game and you've got to constantly be looking for the next product before your income dries up.
+It's a fast-paced game and you've got to constantly be researching the next product before your income dries up.

-You'll feel like a hamster running on a wheel sometimes - it never stops but you're not going anywhere.
-Aka making enough money to have freedom and wealth.
+You'll feel like a hamster running on a wheel - it never stops but you're not going anywhere. aka making enough money to have freedom and wealth.

-I got out of dropshipping and sold off my stores when I found something better - Local Lead Generation.
+I got out of dropshipping and sold off my stores when I found Local Lead Generation.